-The wiper blades, like many other car parts, are prone to wear and tear and need replacement after a certain period of time.
-How often you need to change your windscreen wiper blades all depends on their condition.
+Your wiper blades, like many other car parts, are prone to wear and tear and need replacement after a certain period of time.
+How often you need to replace your windscreen wiper blades depends on their condition and usage.

 - Unusual Noises: Windscreen wipers should operate with minimal if not zero noise at all.
-If you start hearing squeaks and screeches, then this might be possibly a sign that your wiper blades need a replacement.
-Investigate further to find the cause to the noise.
+If you start hearing squeaks or screeches, this may possibly be a sign that your wiper blades need replacement.
+Investigate further to find the cause of the noise.

 - Irregular Movement: Wiper blades normally move smoothly across the windscreen.
 When they start to wear out, they will stagger in movement thus being ineffective.
-If you notice this, you should act fast at replacing them.
+If you notice a juddering action you may need replacement.

 - Streaking: Windscreen blades that are in good condition should effectively clear rainwater from the windscreen without much effort.
 This implies that there should not be any streaks of water where the blade has failed to make contact with the glass.
 Streaking is usually the first sign you will see when your wiper blades are due for replacement.

 Note that with all of these signs, it may just be that the windscreen or the wiper blades are dirty.
 If these signs are still present after a thorough car wash and wiping of the blades, then a new set is due.